How long is the acoustical barrier replacement program?

 Why do I see gaps between the already installed acoustical barriers?

-This is the Contractors means and methods and will be installed later.
+This is part of the contractor’s means and methods, and the gaps will be filled as the work progresses.

 Who can answer any questions about the acoustical barrier replacement program?
 Scott Brand can be reached by phone at 786-409-5548, extension 201, or via email at